-To see the legacy and values of Thomas Deacon impact the students of Thomas Deacon Academy in a positive and
+To see the legacy and values of Thomas Deacon impact the students of Thomas Deacon Academy in a positive and long-lasting way.

 Thomas Deacon Foundation, formerly Deacon’s School Trust, is a charity with origins going back to Deacons School formation in 1722.
 The Foundation supports Thomas Deacon Academy by providing two governors to the academy committee and administers bequest scholarships to students.

 Thomas Deacon, born in 1651, was a local wealthy Wool Merchant and Philanthropist.
 Thomas Deacon became a Peterborough Feoffee (similar to today’s local councillor) in 1679.
 He was appointed as a Governor of the Town Estates in 1683.